Acid-Base Reaction

 What is an Acid-Base Reaction?

-An acid-base reaction is a chemical reaction that occurs between an acid and a base, which are the reactants.
+An acid-base reaction is a chemical reaction that occurs between an acid and a base that are the reactants.
 The products of this reaction are salt and water.
 An acid-base reaction is a double-replacement reaction where ions exchange their positions.
 This type of reaction is essential in both biochemistry and industrial chemistry [1,2].

 General Equation